AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/cif.md

 ---
 # Introducing AEM Commerce Integration Framework (CIF) {#cif-intro}

-Content and commerce projects are amongst the more challenging projects due to the nature of their requirements:
+Content and commerce projects are complex projects due to the nature of their requirements:

 * Integration of a complex and dynamic ecosystem (example product catalogs)
 * Business needs to manage product content with its own lifecycle in an efficient and omnichannel way